Komonodrg-portfolio/---CS---Home_Lab_Cyber/README.md

 # Wazuh SIEM & XDR Deployment

 ## 📌 Goals
-This project demonstrates the deployment of a standalone **Wazuh SIEM & XRD instance**  in order to holistically triage of systems (windows, linux) and network in order to strengthen my skills while seeking to become a Cybersecurity professional.
+This project demonstrates the deployment of a standalone **Wazuh SIEM & XRD instance**  in order to holistically triage of systems (windows, linux) and network traffic in order to strengthen my skills while seeking to become a Cybersecurity professional.
 In conjuction with aligning with principles of my [mission](https://github.com/Komonodrg-portfolio/Mission/), my aim is to deploy on hardware already possessed.

 It highlights skills in:
 - Barebone deployment, for dedicated security device with firewall lockdown implementation